Patient-centered care

 • Longer prescriptions—meaning fewer trips to the pharmacy

-Integrating blood pressure management with routine health services
+Integrating blood pressure management with other health services

 How we support patient-centered care